aurelia/ux/README.md

 ## Documentation

 Check out the [showcase application](https://github.com/aurelia/app-ux-showcase) for demos and documentation.
 If you are interested in contributing, have a read through [our wiki](https://github.com/aurelia/ux/wiki).
+You can view an online demo here, [https://aux-demo.web.app](https://aux-demo.web.app).

 ## Building